trimble-oss/dba-dash/README.md

 [![DBA Dash Setup Video](https://img.youtube.com/vi/GY_4L049dVU/0.jpg)](https://www.youtube.com/watch?v=GY_4L049dVU)

 ## AzureDB

 You can monitor Azure SQL Server databases with DBA Dash and the application includes some Azure specific dashboards that can help with performance/cost optimization.
-The process for adding azure DB connections is similar to normal SQL instances but each database is considered a separate instance that we need a connection to.
+The process for adding Azure DB connections is similar to normal SQL instances but each database is considered a separate instance that we need a connection to.
 You can manually add the connections for each database you want to monitor.
-Alternatively you can just a connection to the **master** dastabase.
+Alternatively you can just a connection to the **master** database.

 If you have a connection to the master database, there are some options you can use on the "AzureDB" tab to add your other database connections:
 - Check the "Scan for AzureDBs on service start" option.
 As the name suggests database connections will be added from the master connnection on service start.